 The Dreamwear has a soft and simple back head-strap to keep the mask securely in place while asleep.
 We found that the nasal cushion sits comfortably under the nostrils and creates a non-invasive seal.
 The soft silicone frame runs across the cheeks and over the temples to the tube attachment on the top of the crown.
 The placement of this connection to the long tubing will ensure it will be out of the way during sleep.
 The soft material means fewer "mask seams" on your face in the morning, so you'll spend less time trying to fluff out those awkward scars some tighter-fitting masks may create.

 The airflow from the therapy flows evenly through the frame.
 If you sleep on your side, you might end up cutting off the airflow from one side of the mask.
 No problem: the other side will compensate but it might cause some increased airflow noise.
-Some Dreamwear users we spoke to said the sound of the airflow is actually soothing and others found it a bit too noisy.
+Some Dreamwear users we spoke to say the sound of the airflow is actually soothing and others found it a bit too noisy.

 The Dreamwear packaging comes standard in a medium frame and with 3 cushion sizes.
 Users can purchase separately a small or large size frame if the medium size does not fit.

-With the success of the Dreamwear, Respironics has expanded the Dreamwear family to include a gel cushion and a low profile full face style.
+With the success of the Dreamwear, Respironics has expanded the Dreamwear family to include a gel cushion and a low-profile, full face style.

 Comments will be approved before showing up.